lucabianchini/contacthub-sdk-java/README.md

 Customer updatedCustomer = ch.removeLike(customerId, String likeId);
 ```

 ## Job API

-Convenience methods to add/update/remove the Job objects of a Customer.
+The following methods are useful ways to add/update/remove the Job objects of a Customer.
-You can perform the same operations also using `patchCustomer`.
+You can also carry out the same operations using `patchCustomer`.

 ### addJob